Volcanic cliffs and settlement of Edinburgh of the Seven Seas on Tristan da Cunha, the world's most remote inhabited island

 Interactive map showing Edinburgh of the Seven Seas settlement, Queen Mary's Peak, landing site, and key points of interest on the world's most remote inhabited island.

-- Bring British pounds in cash — ATMs virtually non-existent; card payment extremely limited.
-Small donations for museum, purchases at post office, and guide fees require physical currency.
+• Bring British pounds in cash — ATMs virtually non-existent; card payment extremely limited.
+Budget $30-50 minimum for stamps, donations, and guide fees.

-- Purchase stamps at the post office — Tristan da Cunha stamps are world-famous among collectors.
+• Purchase stamps at the post office — Tristan da Cunha stamps are world-famous among collectors.
+A complete set costs around $25.
 Mail a postcard home (delivery takes months but becomes a treasured keepsake).

 Frequently Asked Questions